RistoAle97/ContinualNAT/README.md

 ## :pushpin: Abstract
 The Transformer architecture changed the world of Natural Language Processing and Deep Learning in general by setting new state-of-the-art scores for many fields and, nowadays, it is the go-to solution when approaching a new problem, but it comes with a limitation: its inference speed.
 The Transformer uses the parallelizable mechanism of self-attention during training in order to avoid the typical recurrence of RNN, but the use of an autoregressive (AR) decoder limits its full potential at inference time: at each time-step, only one token is generated.

-In order to reach the full potential of the Transformer architecture a new kind of non-autoregressive (NAR) models were introduced , but it turned out that their performances were (and still are) way behind their AR counterparts.
+In order to reach the full potential of the Transformer architecture a new kind of non-autoregressive (NAR) models were introduced, but it turned out that their performances were (and still are) way behind their AR counterparts.

 Our purpose is to investigate the goodness of the one of the most famous NAR models in multilingual Neural Machine Translation (NMT) setting, while also testing their behaviour under a simple Continual Learning approach.